w3f/General-Grants-Program/rfps/implementation-benchmarking.md

 ## Project Description :page_facing_up:

 When a new team comes to the ecosystem, they are faced with a decision on how to best implement the logic that they need.
-Traditionally in substrate, this has been a choice between a smart contract vs. runtime module (a.k.a. pallet) and elaborated on [in this StackOverflow question](https://stackoverflow.com/questions/56040779/when-should-i-build-a-substrate-runtime-module-versus-a-substrate-smart-contract).
+Traditionally in substrate, this has been a choice between a smart contract vs. runtime module (a.k.a. pallet) and elaborated on [in this StackOverflow question](https://stackoverflow.com/questions/56040779/when-should-i-build-a-substrate-runtime-module-versus-a-substrate-smart-contract) or [this entry in Substrate Developer Hub](https://substrate.dev/docs/en/knowledgebase/smart-contracts/#smart-contracts-vs-runtime-development).
 The choice has since been augmented by the possibility to deploy solidity contracts to an EVM-compatible chain, or even writing solidity code and compiling it to WASM with the help of a [solang](https://solang.readthedocs.io/en/latest) compiler.

 As substrate is gaining traction, more and more tools will enable developers to write their logic in their language of choice and deploy on-chain, such as:
 - Move: [diem on polkadot](https://docs.pontem.network), PoC finished